 I chose 15mm PVC pipe (because it is the smallest rigid pipe I had) and the ‘crosshair’ design that you can see in the pics.
 I call that the ‘aeration bed’.

 The fiddly bit was to get it all to fit flush with the bottom of the bin.
 That took a couple af disassemblies and recuts but was eventually done.
 I decided that the inlet should be through the side of the bin, then continued that pipe across to the middle of the bin to suspend the compost bag from.
 It just looked better that way.

 A t-piece allowed a second run of pipe to allow the air down into the aeration bed (flashy name – I came up with it myself!) and to act as a support for the cross piece and bag.

 2mm holes were selected (because that’s the smallest dril bit l had that didn’t break).
 I placed 2 holes in each of the shorter sections, 3 in the longer.
 At this stage, I didn’t drill into the connecting pieces (tees and elbows) because they cost money!

-It all came together over a day and a bit.
-Not because it was difficult, but because I wanted to fiddle wit the design before returning to the original one.
+It all came together over an hour or so.
+Not because it was difficult, but it took a while because I was fiddling with the design as I went along.

 Test #1 was a good blow through the pipe via my mouth.
 That worked OK.
 The next went flawlessly to, so the compressor was attached and let loose.
 No problems there either.